awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 | ra3\.4xlarge | 12 | 96 | 4 | 128 TB1 | 2–323 | 8192 TB3,4 |
 | ra3\.16xlarge | 48 | 384 | 16 | 128 TB1 | 2–128 | 16,384 TB4 |

-1 Indicates the storage quota of Amazon Redshift managed storage\.
+1 The storage quota for Amazon Redshift managed storage\.

-2 An ra3\.xlplus node type can be created with 16 nodes but resized with elastic resize to a maximum of 32 nodes\.
+2 You can create a cluster with the ra3\.xlplus node type that has up to 16 nodes\.
+You can resize it with elastic resize to a maximum of 32 nodes\.

-3 An ra3\.4xlarge node type can be created with 32 nodes but resized with elastic resize to a maximum of 64 nodes\.
+3 You can create cluster with the ra3\.4xlarge or ra3\.16xlarge node type with up to 16 nodes\.
+You can resize it with elastic resize to a maximum of 64 nodes\.

 4 Total managed storage quota is the maximum number of nodes times the managed storage quota per node\.